bcgsc/pori/docs/ipr/core_variants/expression.md

 }
 ```

-Each variant is an object which may contain any of the following fields (in addition to the required fields)
+Each variant is an object which may contain any of the following fields (in addition to the required fields).
+Examples of how these fields are calculated can be found in the [scripting examples section](../../scripting/RNA_Expression_Metrics).

 {%
    include-markdown "../includes/expressionVariants.md"